spacemeshos/go-spacemesh/CONTRIBUTING.md

 - If an existing closed or open issue not found then create a new repo issue.
 Describe your idea for new feature or for an improvement of an existing feature and the design of the code you'd like to contribute.
 - Wait for feedback from one of the mainteners before starting to work on the feature or the bug fix.

+# Code Contributions Guidelines
+Please follow these guidelines in your code for your PR to be considered for being merged.

+1. You must document all methods and functions using the `GO DOC` style.
+2. You must provide at least one unit test for each function and method
+3. You must provide at least one intergration test for each feature which invovled more than one function call.
+Your tests should reflect hte main ways that your code should be used.
+4. You should `gofmt` and `golint` your code.